sh-Enoch/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

-0x0F.
-Python - Object-relational mapping
+PROJECT: Python - Object-relational mapping
-In this project we learn how to associate database with python.
-Link Database an d python.
-We use MySQLdb to connect toa  MySQL database and execute sql queries.
-In the second part we Use SQLAlchemy  which is an Object Relational Mapper.
-No more SQL queries needed.

-   What can i do with my objects.

-The biggest difficulty with ORM is the syntax.
+Why Python programming is awesome
+How to connect to a MySQL database from a Python script How to SELECT rows in a MySQL table from a Python script How to INSERT rows in a MySQL table from a Python script What ORM means
+How to map a Python Class to a MySQL table
+How to create a Python Virtual Environment